-Under the hospices of the Estonian presidency of the Council of the European Union, the Ministers of the 28 EU countries signed and released on 6 October 2017 the Tallinn Declaration on eGovernment.
-It sets out six lines of policy action - overlaping with many policy fields that are close to AGE concerns - to move towards five-year objectives for the 2018-2022 period at both national and EU levels.
+Under the auspices of the Estonian presidency of the Council of the European Union, the Ministers of the 28 EU countries signed and released on 6 October 2017 the Tallinn Declaration on eGovernment.
+It sets out six lines of policy action - overlapping with many policy fields that are close to AGE concerns - to move towards five-year objectives for the 2018-2022 period at both national and EU levels.

 The eGovernment Declaration follows the Malmo Declaration signed in 2009 and the launch of the eGovernment Action Plan 2016-2020 which both recognise that service-oriented, reliable and innovative government at all levels are essential to develop a dynamic, productive and European societies.
 Since 2009, several key milestones have been achieved, such as eProcurement, the deployment of key cross-border services funded by the Connecting Europe Facility programme and the electronic identification (eID).

 A new political commitment towards user-centric digital public services

 The Tallinn Declaration on eGovernment marks a new political commitment towards ensuring quality, user-centric digital public services for citizens and seamless cross-border public services for businesses.
 Member States reaffirmed their will to provide efficient and secure digital public services that will make citizens and businesses lives easier.
 More precisely, the Tallinn Declaration sets out six lines of policy action:

 - Once only “for key public services”